 Green Abode SIPs (structural insulated panels) are manufactured to size in the factory and then shipped to the site.
 This means that there’s very minimal material waste, unlike a traditional timber home.
 It can also save on labour costs because less time is spent on erecting walls.
 Read more about SIP Panels here.

 Plain and simple: custom-made items cost more.
 Choosing standard-size doors, for instance, will allow you to choose off-the-shelf – which will save on your hard-earned pennies.

 Using materials that have been around and have stood the test of time will help minimise costs.
 If your builders aren’t familiar with the materials you choose, it is likely to cost you more on time and possibly also wastage.
 It may even cost you time spent correcting any issues.

 Another thing to consider is to use products that contribute to energy efficiency.
 Yes, they may cost more up-front but will save you in the long run.

 Yes, it IS still possible to build a home in the current climate!
-If you would like to talk to us about your home, please give us a call on 0800 368 470.
+If you would like to talk to us about your home, please give us a call at 0800 368 470.